SillyTavern/SillyTavern-Docs/Usage/st-script.md

 The `names` argument is used to specify whether you want to include character names or not, default: `on`.

-In an unnamed argument, it accepts a message index or inclusive range in the `start-finish` format.
+In an unnamed argument, it accepts a message index or range in the `start-finish` format.
 Ranges are inclusive!

 If the range is unsatisfiable, i.e. invalid index or more messages than exist are requested, then an empty string is returned.